DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 `extract_flank_coor.py` (called by `filtering_kmer_and_blast.sh`, for processing kmers containing N only)

 script functions:
-1. gets the flank start and end coordinates of the sig. kmers
+1. gets the flank start and end coordinates of significant kmers

 output files:
 1. flank_coor.txt; format: `kmerX_{end coordinate of the upstream flank}_{start coordinate of the downstream flank}_kmer size`